 The Medicines Act 1981*, Misuse of Drugs Act 1975, and other legislation control the supply of medicines and medical devices in New Zealand.
 Ministry of Health approval is required for a trial before medicines can be imported into New Zealand.

 Detailed information about New Zealand’s medicine control requirements and relevant legislation can be found on the Ministry of Health’s website.
 Regulatory guidance for importing medical devices into New Zealand can be found on Medsafe’s website.

-*Note: The Therapeutic Products Bill passed Parliament in July 2023 and will replace the Medicines Act 1981 by September 2026.
-The Bill details an updated regulatory process that may change import requirements.
-You can follow updates on the Bill here.
+*Note: The Therapeutic Products Bill passed Parliament in July 2023 and became the Therapeutic Products Act (2023).
+You can follow updates on regulatory changes here.